leeton1412/myshrink/README.md

 ### Deployment

-The website is hosted on [GitHub Pages](https://leeton1412.github.io/bronament/)
+The App is hosted on [GitHub Pages](https://leeton1412.github.io/bronament/)

 The process:
 - Host a git repository on Github.